What is Mount Rigi?

 Mount Rigi is famous for its wide views over Lake Lucerne and the Central and Bernese Alps, the varied and scenic ways to get there, and its many hiking trails.

-Note that a Saver Day Pass is usually cheaper than normal tickets and than a Rigi Day Pass, provided that you purchase it well in advance.
-A Saver Day Pass includes free travel to Rigi too.
+Note that a Saver Day Pass can be cheaper than normal tickets and cheaper than a Rigi Day Pass, if you buy it well in advance.
+A Saver Day Pass includes free and unlimited travel to Rigi for one day.
+In addition, it covers trips from and to Lucerne, as well as throughout Switzerland.

-All journeys from and to Rigi are entirely for free with a Swiss Travel Pass, Swiss Travel Pass Flex and Tell-Pass.
+All journeys from and to Rigi are entirely free with a Swiss Travel Pass, Swiss Travel Pass Flex and Lucerne Travel Pass.
 You don't have to buy any additional tickets or Rigi Day Passes.

-The Swiss Half Fare Card provides a 50% discount on regular tickets, Saver Day Passes and Rigi Day Passes.
+The Swiss Half Fare Card provides a 50% discount on regular tickets, on Saver Day Passes, and on Rigi Day Passes.

 Find a full overview of rail pass discounts for Rigi here.